From the very start, as a beginner in fishkeeping, I’ve always had my eyes wide open for new compelling swimming pet buddies.

 |Compatible with:||Elephant nose and the snake loaches, Kuhli loach, big enough tetras as Red Eye Tetra, Catfish like the Bristlenose pleco, Dwarf Gourami, Bolivian ram, Mollies (some Mollies are fin nippers, so make sure yours aren’t by observing their behaviour);|

-With its uncommon body shape and cool color varieties, Angelfish often play the “highlight of a freshwater tank” role.
+With its uncommon body shape and cool color varieties, Angelfish from the Pterophyllum genus often play the “highlight of a freshwater tank” role.

-If you want to add a spectacular fish in your 29+ gallon community tank, you can go for one of those beauties.
+If you want to add a spectacular fish to your 29+ gallon community tank, you can go for one of those beauties.

 In a bigger tank, you can have a pair, but these make monogamous mated pairs tend to get even more defensive.